Noah-Huppert/media-server/README.md

 Configuration as code to setup a Jellyfin media server run on a Raspberry Pi.

 # Instructions
 Some instructions require a Unix shell environment.
-If not available the [`dev-container/`](./dev-container/) directory contains a Docker Compose stack with a Unix shell and all the required dependencies.
+If you do not have access to a Unix shell the [`dev-container/`](./dev-container/) directory contains instructions on how to use a Docker Compose stack with a Unix shell and all the required dependencies.

 ## Bootstrapping
 Although this repository contains configuration as code, there are still some steps that must be performed manually: